Yawnghwe: History

 The city of Yawnghwe, which gave name to the state, was founded in 1359 by two mythical brothers, Nga Taung and Nga Naung, who arrived from Tavoy (Dawei) and were allowed to build a capital by a prince who ruled the region.
 The brothers brought 36 families from Tavoy and established themselves in the new city.

 Yawnghwe included the subsidiary states of Mawnang (Heho), Mawson, Loimaw, Loi-ai and Namhkai.
-Historically the majority of the population in the state belonged to the Intha, Pa-O, Danu, Shan and Taungyo people groups.
+Historically the majority of the population in the state belonged to the Intha, Pa-O, Danu, Shan and Taungyo people.

 The state of Yawnghwe formally accepted the status of British protectorate in 1887.

-Sao Shwe Thaik was the first president of the Union of Burma and the last Saopha of Yawnghwe he married Sao Nang Hearn Kham of the royal family of North Hsenwi.
-His residence in Yawnghwe town, the Haw, is now the "Buddha museum" and is open to the public.
+Sao Shwe Thaik was the first president of the Union of Burma and the last Saopha of Yawnghwe.
+He married Sao Nang Hearn Kham of the royal family of North Hsenwi.
+His residence in Yawnghwe town, the Haw, is now the Nyaungshwe Cultural Museum and is open to the public.